-For instance, the three-judge bench has, in rather snarky ways, criticised Mistry’s behaviour after he was sacked from Tata Sons in October 2016, suggesting it strengthened the argument in favour of his termination.
+For instance, the three-judge bench has, in rather snarky ways, criticised Mistry’s behaviour after his sacking, suggesting it strengthened the argument in favour of his termination.

 This would have been unremarkable if the court was examining the legal validity of the termination.
 But, having ruled that termination per se is a matter for labour courts and not grounds for oppression, the court had little reason to opine further.
 Yet, it does.

 “A person who tries to set his own house on fire for not getting what he perceives as legitimately due to him, does not deserve to continue as part of any decision making body (not just the Board of a company),”

 The bench refers to Mistry’s ouster as “valid and justifiable” without examining the reasons for it.

 It dismisses the positive board evaluation of his performance just months before he was sacked by saying “the accolades” cannot “advance his case”.

 It describes the performance evaluation and Mistry’s acceptance of it as a “mutual admiration society” – using it to discount Mistry’s arguments on oppression and mismanagement.

 As for Mistry’s allegation that his termination was pre-meditated – the Court says it was “a well-conceived plan”, not “pre-meditated”.

 Yes, Mistry was requested to step down before the board meeting took place that day.

 Yes, new board members were inducted just a couple of months ago.